jnaglick/hnsm/README.md

 ## Issues

-- shared deps (typescript, jest) are duplicated across every package, shouldn't they be shared? ((am i use lerna wrong?))
 - inf specs fail if no dist/ on local fs. need way to inject/mock this
 - inf spec snapshot changes when code changes. same as above, need way to inject/mock this
 - need something that unifies build+deploy steps